Marilyn Marrs Gillet International Travel Fellowship

 • $50 per diem for meals ($37.50/day for flight days to/from location)

-• List of ALL additional funding awarded or applied for in relation to your travel request (applications missing the list of additional funding will not be considered for awards)
+• Additional funding awarded or applied for in relation to your travel request (how much of it will cover your proposed budget, which expenses—if there are restrictions—etc.)

 • Budgets should not include the following: travel insurance, airline upgrades, data plans, clothing, electronics, wifi and wifi upgrades, and other incidentals